About the Project

 Excellent written and oral communication skills are essential, including meeting the minimum English language requirements of UCD (http://www.ucd.ie/registry/admissions/elr.html).

-Applicants should send (1) a CV, (2) a cover letter explaining their interest in the project topic and mentioning any relevant background and/or experience and (3) the names and contact details of 2 academic references to Dr. Nuala Caffrey ([email protected]) in a single PDF.
+Applicants should send (1) a CV, (2) a cover letter explaining their interest in the project topic and mentioning any relevant background and/or experience and (3) the names and contact details of 2 academic references to Dr. Nuala Caffrey ([Email Address Removed]) in a single PDF.

 Successful applicants must be formally enrolled by the UCD School of Physics by the start of September 2020.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.